 A significant factor that affects an individual’s self-esteem is a major failure or setback in life (as this research by Rosi et al, 2019, shows ).
-Regaining a high evaluation of yourself after a major setback can prove very difficult.
+Regaining a high evaluation of yourself after overcoming failure can prove very difficult.
 If you are in a situation where self-esteem is low because of a major disappointment, below are some tips to help regain a high evaluation of yourself.

-Failure may be very painful to deal with, especially when you don’t know what you did wrong or what you could have done better.
+Overcoming failure may be very painful, especially when you don’t know what you did wrong or what you could have done better.
 However, when you decide to cut your losses, you allow yourself room to examine the situation, determine if you need to move in a different direction, or try again using a different strategy.
 It gives you the power to ask the deep and important questions you may be too scared to ask.
 Cutting your losses is very important because it helps you grow from the failure you experienced and not let it consume you.

 You need to make an in-depth assessment of the situation.
 Take responsibility for your failure; don’t blame somebody else because you are too scared to own up to your mistakes.
 Yes, other people’s actions may have influenced a negative result in whatever aspect of your life.
 However, you still have to take responsibility for the role you played and hold yourself accountable.
 This doesn’t mean being harsh or mean to yourself; it just means being open and honest about your shortcomings.

 You can’t move on from a situation if you are still holding on to resentment and bitterness towards yourself.
 Just as you will forgive that friend who wronged you, you should also forgive yourself without holding back.
 By forgiving oneself and learning from one’s mistakes can one truly move on from a negative situation.
 Please do not beat yourself up about the failures you have experienced; people make mistakes; it is what makes us human.
 Overcoming failure and learning from our mistakes makes us grow as humans and builds confidence.
 Failure is unavoidable; you must learn how to deal with and move past failure.